 The exercises at the end of each chapter in the book are designed to help your students apply what they've just learned.
 To give your students a maximum of practice in a minimum of time, many of the exercises start from partial applications.
-These "exercise starts" are provided as part of the book application download from our web site so the students can easily get them.
-A batch file in this download copies all of the starts to the C:\C# 2012 directory, which corresponds to the exercise descriptions in the book.
-That includes the files for the MMABooks database, which can be found in the C:\C# 2012\Database directory.
+These "exercise starts" are provided in the download so the students can easily get them.

+A batch file in this download copies all of the starts to the C:\VB 2015 directory, which corresponds to the exercise descriptions in the book.
+That includes the files for the MMABooks database, which can be found in the C:\VB 2015\Database directory.